STORM-IRIT/Radium-PluginExample/README.md

 ## Installation
 ### Requirements
-We assume that Radium Engine is in your file system, properly compiled, and reachable by using `FindRadium.cmake`.
+We assume that Radium Engine is in your file system and properly compiled.
+To find Radium, cmake needs a file `FindRadium.cmake`, which is packaged with Radium Engine.
+To compile the plugin, you need to set `CMAKE_MODULE_PATH` to the Radium Engine cmake directory (see compilation instructions).

 If you are not a Radium Engine expert, we recommend to use the following folder structure: